anuj-midha247/flame_cloud/README.md

 A bot for interacting with Trello boards from Telegram.

 ## Getting Started
+You can paste this link in the browser , it will redirect to telegram, t.me/flame_anuj_bot Or ELse
 These instructions will get you a copy of the project up and running on your local machine.